Meet Craig and Scott Queen – my distant cousins from the Queen – Marsham family lineage…

 “Charles Beaven repatented, Hickory Thicket, 600 acres on North branch of the Patuxent River.
 This tract had been assigned to him by Col. Richard Marsham previously (Liber 1B #9, folio 360, and Liber 1B, #10 folio 527 of Prince George County, Maryland).
 15 March 1695

-Another distant relative of ours, master genealogist and historian Gary Yordy, provided me with extensive information on the relationship between Col. Richard Marsham and Charles Beaven.
+Another mutual relative of ours, master genealogist and historian Gary Yordy, provided me with extensive information on the relationship between Col. Richard Marsham and Charles Beaven.
 On December 8th, 1688, Mary Brent Beaven (my great grandmother x8) witnessed the will of her nephew, Basil Waring along with Thomas Greenfield and Martha Greenfield.
 Col. Richard Marsham (Craig and Scott’s great grandfather x8) was the co-executor of that will.
 This is the first known reference to Mary Brent “Fitzherbert” as Mary Brent “Beaven” (source).

 It’s also interesting to note, according to Yordy, that two circumstantial pieces of evidence suggest that Charles Beaven was a Roman Catholic… or more likely … converted to Roman Catholicism after initially coming to the new world as a Quaker: